 Stillhouse Hollow Lake is a 6,430-acre Corps reservoir on the Lampasas River in Bell County.
 Characterized by a central Texas lake near Killeen-Temple with rocky shoreline and recreational development, this water body requires purpose-built structures that account for its specific operating conditions.

 The construction conditions on Stillhouse Hollow Lake - a central Texas lake near Killeen-Temple with rocky shoreline and recreational development - are shaped by managed water levels, open-water wave fetch, and site-specific substrate.
 Rocky shorelines require different pile systems than soft-bottom coves, and seasonal draw-down affects dock design.
-Army Corps Section 404 permits and reservoir shoreline management plans govern all construction here.
+Army required waterway coordination and reservoir shoreline management plans govern all construction here.

 Shore Protect Team delivers Shoreline Stabilization Services in Stillhouse Hollow Lake, TX.
-We construct dock and pier systems for the managed water level range, build bulkheads and retaining walls for eroding shorelines, and install marine piling.
-Permit coordination is part of every project.
+We construct dock and pier systems for the managed water level range, build bulkheads and retaining walls for eroding shorelines, and install marine piling. full project coordination is included with every scope.

 Shore Protect Team provides dock and pier construction, retaining wall installation, bank stabilization, and waterfront structure repair for waterfront properties on Stillhouse Hollow Lake in Bell County near Belton, Texas.
-Stillhouse Hollow Lake is a Corps of Engineers flood control reservoir on the Lampasas River, adjacent to Belton Lake and part of the same Fort Hood area water management system.
-The lake's Central Texas limestone and clay shoreline, Corps management, and proximity to the Fort Hood military installation create a specific construction context for Bell County waterfront properties.
+Stillhouse Hollow Lake is a federal reservoir management flood control reservoir on the Lampasas River, adjacent to Belton Lake and part of the same Fort Hood area water management system.
+The lake's Central Texas limestone and clay shoreline, Federal reservoir management, and proximity to the Fort Hood military installation create a specific construction context for Bell County waterfront properties.

 Contact Shore Protect Team with your Stillhouse Hollow Lake property location in Bell County and photos of your shoreline, dock, and retaining wall conditions.
 We assess the Corps requirements and substrate conditions for your specific location and provide a preliminary cost estimate.
 Reach out to Shore Protect Team to start your Stillhouse Hollow Lake waterfront project.